rakvihaan/HAS-AS/README.md

     After the circuit is complete you can continue with uploading the sketch.

-  - Download Arduino IDE from [here](https://www.arduino.cc/en/software) if already haven't.
+  - Download Arduino IDE from [here](https://www.arduino.cc/en/software).
   - Clone this repo or just download the **Alarm_System.ino** file.
   - Open the sketch **Alarm_System.ino** using the IDE.
   - Select your board and proper port from the **Tools** menu.(To know to which port is the arduino connected to, use Device Manager on Windows or use `dmesg` command on linux)